golang101/golang101/pages/generics/444-first-look-of-custom-generics.md

 type parameter constraints are (and must be) omitted from the list.
 That is why here the type parameter list is `[T]`, instead of `[T any]`.

-The scope of the type parameter `T` is the whole method declaration (as of Go 1.18.
-It might [be adjusted a little in later Go versions](https://github.com/golang/go/issues/51503)).
 Here, `T` is used in a value parameter type, `func(*T)`.

 * The type of its method `Do` of the instantiated type `Lockable[uint32]` is `func(f func(*uint32))`.